 What are bridges?

 Bridges are prosthetic devices used to replace missing teeth.
-A bridge is fixed to adjoining teeth, implants or crowns on one or both sides of the gap, spanning the gap with a replacement tooth or teeth.
+It can be fixed to adjoining teeth, implants or crowns on one or both sides of the gap.
+Or it can be used to span a gap with a replacement tooth or teeth.

 What are bridges made from?